Lasseb200/Lasseb200/README.md

 <!-- Dynamic Content -->
 ### 🔥 What I'm Up To:
-- 🏫 Unraveling the mysteries of the universe at Aalborg University 🚀
 - 💼 Working on top-secret projects that'll change the world 🌐 (its true)
 - 🎧 Jamming to beats while coding - check out what's currently playing below 👇